 Surgery is the treatment of disease, injury, or other disorders by direct physical intervention, usually with instruments.

-Surgery involves cutting into the skin or other organ to restore the body to a healthy state.
+Surgery involves cutting into the skin or other organs to help restore the body to a healthy state.

-Many people in the U.S. undergo surgery every year, both elective (by choice) and in cases of emergency.
-When facing surgery, you should expect to go through four phases.
-First, you are diagnosed with a condition that requires surgery, after you undergo medical tests and evaluations.
-Second, the preoperative management phase begins from the time surgery is decided on, to the time you enter the operating room.
+Many people in the U.S. undergo surgery every year, both by choice (elective) and in cases of emergency.
+When facing surgery, you should expect to go through 4 phases;